Naereen/web-sphinx/index_en.rst

 ----------
 I am **Lilian Besson**, a **French** student at ENS de Cachan, a *French* University, near Paris.

-I'm studying *mathematics* and *Computer Science*, and I'm currently in *two* different MSc (one in each of those domains).
+In 2011/2012 I graduated two different Bachelors of Science, and in 2012/2013 two first half of Masters of Science, in *mathematics* and *Computer Science*.

-In 2013/2014, I will follow the preparation class for the French `agregation <http://agreg.org/>`_ exam.
+In 2013/2014, I am preparing the French `agregation <http://agreg.org/>`_ exam, to eventually become a Maths teacher in “classes préparatoires”.

 Contact addresses
 ^^^^^^^^^^^^^^^^^